top of page

 We have changed the system of how you can book a routine appointment to try to improve waiting times.
 The demand on our surgery has increased dramatically since pre covid.
 In addition, there has been a huge increase in missed appointments which is making our wait time longer.
 We had 244 missed appointments in September.

 We have changed our appointment system to make it more accessible and hopefully reduce the wait time.
-Appointments are now released in advance: at 4 weeks, 2 weeks and 48 hours before the appointment time.
+Appointments are now released in advance: at 4 weeks, 10 days, 5 days and 48 hours before the appointment time.

 This should mean you won’t have such a long wait for an appointment but can also book in advance if this is what suits you.